dnovichman-tmp/dnovichman-tmp.github.io/_posts/2019-05-01-land_digitisation.md

     * total area of assigned lands
     * Lands with overlapping geometric points
 * Terrain information for each land
-* Only people with administrative access (government officials) to the database can approve land information
+* Only people with administrative access (government officials) to the database can approve or disapprove land information
 <br/>
 <br/>